Ōpōtiki District: Late eighteenth to early nineteenth century

 The 1850s and early 1860s saw continued development.
 The Māori tribes took up European agricultural methods and crops, primarily wheat, pigs and peaches, which were traded with Auckland.
 There were still only a few Westerners living in the district, fewer still of whom were British by birth.
-Among these foreigners were Dr Albert Agassiz (1840–1910), distant cousin of the famous Swiss/American scientist Louis Agassiz, and Carl Völkner, a German missionary who had gone over to the Anglican Church.
+Among these foreigners were Dr Albert Agassiz (1840–1910), a distant cousin of the famous Swiss/American scientist Louis Agassiz, and Carl Völkner, a German missionary who had gone over to the Anglican Church.

 Warfare

 The British invasion of the Waikato resulted in the Whakatōhea iwi lending their support to anti-British forces.
-In 1864 a war party was sent to assist the related Ngāi Te Rangi tribe, who had defeated the British at Gate Pā, but while making their way along the coast the war party was attacked by combined British and Te Arawa forces.
+In 1864, a war party was sent to assist the related Ngāi Te Rangi tribe, who had defeated the British at Gate Pā, but while making their way along the coast the war party was attacked by combined British and Te Arawa forces.
 The paramount chief of the Whakatōhea, Te Aporotanga, was taken prisoner and then executed by the wife of an Arawa chief who had been killed in the battle.
 While this action was compatible with ancient Māori custom, the fighting had hitherto been conducted according to Christianised rules of engagement, and this was accordingly taken as a sign that the British were no longer to be considered as a civilised enemy.

 In accordance with Māori custom, utu (revenge) was taken by killing the missionary Völkner, who had been recruited as an agent by the British Governor, Sir George Grey, and who had been transmitting secret reports.
 The so-called "Volkner Incident" resulted in the invasion of Ōpōtiki by British forces in 1865.
-Within a few years the Ōpōtiki district had been settled by military settlers, and the Maori tribes had been confined to villages with little land attached.
+Within a few years, the Ōpōtiki district had been settled by military settlers, and the Maori tribes had been confined to villages with little land attached.
 A desultory guerilla war followed, led by Whakatōhea chief Hira te Popo and Tuhoe chief Eru Tamaikowha, but they eventually surrendered and were given amnesty.

 Warfare again erupted in 1870 when the guerilla chief Te Kooti shifted his operations to the area.
-For a few years he and his followers lived in the rugged Te Wera area in the extreme southwest of the Ōpōtiki district.
-After an amnesty was granted he eventually moved to Ohiwa Harbour on the coast between Ōpōtiki and Whakatāne where he later died.
+For a few years, he and his followers lived in the rugged Te Wera area in the extreme southwest of the Ōpōtiki district.
+After an amnesty was granted, he eventually moved to Ohiwa Harbour on the coast between Ōpōtiki and Whakatāne where he later died.